nocobase/docs/docs/en-US/welcome/getting-started/plugin.md

 ./plugin-auth-cas/LICENSE.txt
 ```

-### Run the upgrade command
+### Run the Upgrade Command to Update Plugins

-If the plugin is manually updated by extraction, you need to run the `nocobase upgrade` command:
+After uploading plugins to the plugin directory, execute the `nocobase upgrade` command to complete the update.

 ```bash
 yarn nocobase upgrade